4 Common Pet Insurance Myths Your Vet Wants to Clear Up

 Pet insurance is worth it, paws down.
 Thanks to new veterinary advancements, there are better diagnostics and treatments available to pets than ever before.
 But they often cost a significant amount of money.
 In fact, over a pet’s life, dog owners typically spend $16,100+ and cat owners typically spend $12,000+ on vet visits alone.*

 Accidents and illnesses happen to pets more than you think.
-In fact, 1 in 3 pets will need emergency surgery every year, costing an average of $800-$1,500 or more.** A pet insurance plan, like a Pumpkin plan, can cover 90% of eligible vet bills for covered conditions, so it’s easier to say ‘yes’ to the best care possible.
-Because you should never have to choose between the health of your pet and your wallet.
+In fact, 1 in 3 pets will need emergency surgery every year, costing an average of $800-$1,500 or more.** All pet insurance plans from Pumpkin offer up to 90% reimbursement on eligible vet bills for covered conditions, so it’s easier to say ‘yes’ to the best care possible.
+You should never have to choose between the health of your pet and your wallet.

 Ready to explore pet insurance options?